 As the name suggests, the main seizure type is a very brief absence.
-This usually lasts just one to three seconds (rarely up to four).
+This usually lasts just one to 3 seconds (rarely up to 4).
 At the same time as the absence, the eyelids or eyeballs may quickly roll or, more usually, jerk backwards and upwards so that the white part of the eyes is seen.
 This is the ‘eyelid myoclonia’ part of the seizure.
-The quick upward jerk of the eyelids in this epilepsy syndrome is different to the eyelid flickering or fluttering that happens in many children with childhood or juvenile absence epilepsy or other epilepsy syndromes.
+The very quick upward jerk of the eyelids in this epilepsy syndrome is different to the eyelid flickering or fluttering that happens in many children with childhood or juvenile absence epilepsy or other epilepsy syndromes.
 Also, the absences and eyelid flickering in childhood absence epilepsy usually last for between 10 and 15 seconds.
 This is longer than in EMA.

 Absences with EMA may only happen now and then in the first few weeks of a child’s epilepsy.
 However, very quickly, the absences increase in frequency to the point where they may happen 10, 20 or even 30 (or more) times every day.
 The absences are particularly likely to happen as the child closes their eyes.